braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/connect_subdomain.md

 To connect a domain or subdomain to your Braze account, have an administrator follow the steps below.

 1. Go to **Settings** > **Landing Page Settings**.
-2. Enter the domain you want to connect and select **Submit**.
+2. Enter the domain or subdomain you want to connect and select **Submit**.
 For example, `forms.example.com`.
 3. Copy and paste the **TXT** and **CNAME** records into the DNS settings of your domain provider.
 4. Return to the Braze dashboard to verify the connection.

 ![Landing Page Settings page with one TXT and two CNAME records listed with their respective names and values.][1]

 {% alert note %}
-Depending on your domain provider, the subdomain connection can take up to 48 hours.
+Depending on your domain provider, the connection can take up to 48 hours.
 When the process is complete, we’ll update your **Landing Page Settings** page and all references to your landing page URLs.
 {% endalert %}

 ## Using your custom domain

-After your domain verification is complete, this domain will be used by default.
+After your domain verification is complete it will be used by default in Braze.
 For example, if you connect the subdomain `forms.example.com`, your landing page URLs will be updated to look like `forms.example.com/holiday-sale`.

 {% alert note %}
 Custom domain deletion is coming soon.
 Contact your customer success manager if you need to remove your subdomain.